- PhD, English, University of Kansas, 1993

 Selected Articles and Book Chapters

-- “Mourning, Elegy, and Memorialization from the Civil War to Vietnam.”
-Forthcoming in War and American Literature.
+- “Mourning, Elegy, Memorialization from the Civil War to Vietnam.”
+War and American Literature.
 Jennifer Haytock, ed.
-Cambridge University Press.
+Cambridge University Press, 2021.
+87-102.

-- “Veterans: Parades, Bitter Homecomings, and Fictions of the Doughboys’ Return.”
-Forthcoming in A History of American Literature and Culture of the First World War.
+- “The Veteran: Parades, Bitter Homecomings, and Fictions of the Doughboys’ Return.”
+A History of American Literature and Culture of the First World War.
 Tim Dayton and Mark Van Wienen, eds.
-Cambridge University Press.
+Cambridge University Press, 2021.
+356-367.

 - “A ‘rush frénétic’: History, Memory, and Georges Scott’s La Brigade Marine Américaine au Bois de Belleau.”
 Portraits of Remembrance: Painting, Memory, and the First World War.
 Margaret Hutchison and Steven Trout, eds.
 Tuscaloosa, AL: University of Alabama Press, 2020.
 61-84.